 Harold was physically affected by his time as a POW.
 He suffered blindness because of his poor diet.
-He also had scars from lacerations on his spine, loss of hearing, and was affected by poly-neuritis, a painful nerve inflammation of his hands and legs.
+He also had scars from lacerations on his spine, and loss of hearing, and was affected by poly-neuritis, a painful nerve inflammation of his hands and legs.
 Recalling his time in the camps, “In the camps, men were crowded in like cattle.
-There was no sanitation, little water and practically nothing to eat.”
+There was no sanitation, little water, and practically nothing to eat.”